epiverse-trace/numberize/README.md

 This package is currently *experimental*, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).
-This means it is a draft of a functional package, but interfaces and functionalities may change over time, testing and documentation maye be lacking.
+This means it is a draft of a functional package, but interfaces and functionalities may change over time, testing and documentation may be lacking.

 ### Contributions